parikshitpagare/parikshitpagare/README.md

 I am an Embedded Software Developer with a background in Electronics Engineering.
 Developing systems with a combination of hardware and software is something I have always been passionate about.

 As a self taught programmer, I find microcontroller programming most exciting due its vast applications in real world.
-I have worked on multiple 8/32 bit microntrollers and have experience with baremetal programming.
+I have worked on multiple 8/32 bit microcontrollers and have experience with baremetal programming.

 All the projects I share are developed from scratch applying my knowledge and skills.